Kelly Slater joined the Olympic Channel podcast for a very special talk about his private life, successful career, and the Olympic Games.

-That's another thing that comes into the equation because when I was 21 years old, I was engaged, I was doing really well, making money, winning, and then next year I found out I was totally broke and in debt actually.
+That's another thing that comes into the equation because when I was 21 years old, I was engaged, I was doing really well, making money, winning, and then the next year, I found out I was totally broke and in debt actually.

 I just went: "Okay, time to get this thing together and see how far I can go with it."
 And so I won five years in a row.

-There are many people who love you and respect you and wanted to be you.
+There are many people who love you and respect you, and want to be you.
 Do you wake up in the morning thinking it's great to be Kelly Slater?